edgelesssys/contrast/docs/docs/basics/security-benefits.md

 2. The [runtime policies](../components/policies.md) safeguard against the Kubernetes control plane and container runtime attack surface.
 3. The [service mesh](../component/service-mesh.md) safeguards against the network attack surface.

-The following tables describe concrete threats and how they are mitigated in Contrast grouped by these categories:
+The following tables describe concrete threats and how they're mitigated in Contrast grouped by these categories:

 * Attacks on the confidential container environment
 * Attacks on the attestation service